moabdelbasset/feproject5/README.md

   - `As a USER I can SEE NAV BAR IN THE SAME PLACE so that I CAN NAVIGATE THE PAGE EASILY`
   - `As a user I can see different authentication options within nav bar depending on my log in status so that I'm not confused with my current log in status`
   - `As a user I can navigate through pages seamlessly so that I don't have to wait for page to refresh every time`
+  - `As a User I want to be able to get in touch with the Developer so that I can enquire about issues/suggestions I may have`

 - EPIC 3-Task Management:
   - `As a user, I want to create tasks so that I can track my work or personal projects.`